WhiteGithub/Fitness-gamified-app-/README.md

 # Fitness-gamified-app

-A health and Fitness iOS app using wearables (TI SensorTag) as game input.
-This is an iOS game, designed for the research of Gamification of Exercise and Fitness using Wearable Activity Trackers

-1. Support running, cycling and rope skipping, indoor game only.
-2. Improved the design of the application by adding new functions, adjusting points-based system, etc.
-3. Designed the improved UI and prototyped the dynamic scenarios of challenging in Swift programming.
+It is an iOS fitness gamified application with improved user interface design and dynamic scenarios of challenging to drive the fitness application sustainable, based on the frameworks of SpriteKit, UIKit, Foundation and CoreGraphics.